Authorization and access to your data

 All data is encrypted in transit using TLS 1.2 and at rest with Amazon RDS encryption.

-Here’s a summary of data that we collect from your Zendesk account and store on our servers:
+Here’s a summary of data that we store on our servers:

 Admin contact details

 We track usage of Playlist so that we can monitor the app’s performance and make improvements to it over time.
-This data is non-identifiable and we only aggregate information such as the number of successfully assigned tickets.
+This data is non-identifiable and we only aggregate information such as the number of tickets automatically assigned by the app.